1. Why make a disclosure to the IRD?

 22. How long does the disputes process take?

-Because the time frames for issuing and replying to notices are stipulated by legislation the process can be drawn out.
+Because the time frames for issuing and replying to notices are stipulated by legislation, the process can be drawn out.
 This means that it can be very frustrating and costly.
 It is not unusual for tax disputes to be conducted over a period of 12 to 18 months, and sometimes more.

 23. If the IRD calls a conference, do I have to take part?

-No. You can ask for the conference to be dispensed with, though it is sometime beneficial to meet the IRD and hear what they have to say.
+No. You can ask for the conference to be dispensed with, though it is sometimes beneficial to meet the IRD and hear what they have to say.
 That is less likely to be the case if you and your advisers have been dealing with the IRD for some time and your respective positions are clear and are unlikely to change.

-24. How independent are the IRD adjudicators?
+24. How independent are the IRD disputes reviewers?

-26. Is there an advantage to adjudication?
+26. Is there an advantage to disputes review?